Nový Bor: Economy

 Nový Bor is known for its glass production.
 The Crystalex company is the largest glassworks in the country and belongs among the most significant regional employers.

 Transport

 The I/13 road (the section from Liberec to Děčín, part of the European route E442) and the I/9 road (the section from Česká Lípa to Rumburk) bypass the town.

 Nový Bor is located on the railway line Česká Lípa–Rumburk.

 Sport

 The local chess club, 1.
 Novoborský ŠK, has been the most successful club in the top-tier Czech team competition in the 21st century.
 Between the 2009–10 and 2017–18 seasons, the club won nine consecutive titles.
+In the 2025–26 season, the club won its 15th title.